elijahneo/redfish-esxi-os-installer/README.md

 sudo make build-iso

-Next upload newly created custom iso to web shared folder for mounting
+Note: Created iso files (seperated by IP address as directories) will be used for mounting to servers for booting and auto installation.

 ### mount-iso